 FAQ | STRUCTURE BOND

-Because of its special foam formulation, the adhesive completely bonds to the substrate and becomes one with it.
+Because of its special foam formula, the StructureBond hardscape adhesive contains less filling material and more raw polyurethane power.
+This is why it completely bonds to the substrate on which it is applied and becomes one with it.

 Bracing is not necessary in any horizontal application.
 For vertical applications, bracing could be required.